syncfusion-content/wpf-docs/wpf/Chromeless-Window/TitleBarHeight-Support.md

 ---
 layout: post
 title: TitleBarHeight Support
-description: TitleBarHeight Support
+description: This section briefly describes the ability to set Title bar height size in Chromeless Window
 platform: wpf
 control: ChromelessWindow
 documentation: ug
 ---

-# TitleBarHeight Support
+# Title bar Height Support

-ChromelessWindow now supports changing the FontSize and TitleBarHeight directly with the **“** **TitleFontSize** **”** and **“** **TitleBarHeight** **”** respectively and there is no need to edit the full template to change this.
+ChromelessWindow now supports changing the title bar font size and height directly with the  `TitleFontSize` and `TitleBarHeight` respectively and there is no need to edit the full template to change this.

-TitleBarHeight is a property, which is used to change the height of the TitleBar.
+`TitleBarHeight` is a property, which is used to change the height of the Title bar.
 By default its value is 30 and we can change this default value as desired

-Here is the code example for setting the TitleBarHeight Property
+Here is the code example for setting the `TitleBarHeight` Property

 {% tabs %}